 It doesn’t take much pressure to raise concrete, our employees are careful and our concrete leveling equipment is compact, so we can work in almost any environment, safely and effectively.
 There are three easy steps to slab jacking:

 Slab Jacking Material

-A common misconception about slab jacking is that concrete (a mix of Portland cement, sand, stone and water) is pumped under the areas being repaired.
-Concrete is a very poor choice for a slab jacking material; it is relatively expensive, doesn’t move well through the voids below slabs, and if you ever want to tear out the original concrete, it makes that process much more difficult.
+A common misconception about various concrete lifting processes is that concrete (a mix of Portland cement, sand, stone and water) is pumped under the areas being repaired.
+Concrete is a very poor choice for a material; it is relatively expensive, doesn’t move well through the voids below slabs, and if you ever want to tear out the original concrete, it makes that process much more difficult.

 Other materials are used for processes similar to slab jacking.
 Foam jacking involves pumping high density polyurethane foam under the concrete, and sometimes cellular concrete is used to fill large voids below concrete.

 Slab jacking, which was originally called mud jacking (and is still called mud jacking in many areas of the US), was started in the 1930s in Iowa to correct settlement and frost heave of roadway slabs and curb & gutter.
 The earliest pumps, like the one in this photo, were somewhat primitive.
 Today’s pumps are mobile, powerful and hydraulically powered.
 Concrete Jack’s pumps are capable of pumping pressures up to 500 psi, and depending on the grout mix can pump up to 100 feet.